DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/Readme.md

 ![image](https://github.com/AndreyKozhevnikov/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/assets/14300209/2883e55f-23ec-488e-ad7e-1410968160c0)

-> **Note**
-> This Readme focuses on Entity Framework Core.
+This Readme focuses on Entity Framework Core.
 For information on how to achieve the same functionality with XPO, see the [Readme.md](CS/XPO/Readme.md) file in the XPO solution's folder.

 ## Implementation Details